Quantum theory of photonic vortices and quantum statistics of twisted photons: Quantum coherence of twisted light

 The corresponding second-order coherence function in real space is given by

-We emphasize that paraxial approximation is also required here, otherwise the physical meaning of $\hat{n}(\boldsymbol{r})$ is unclear.
-In Glauber's original work, the electric field operator has been used to defined the quantum coherence function.
+We emphasize that a paraxial approximation is also required here; otherwise the physical meaning of $\hat{n}(\boldsymbol{r})$ is unclear.
+In Glauber's original work, the electric-field operator was used to define the quantum coherence function.
 It is actually based on the energy-density correlation function instead of photon-number-density correlation addressed here.
 On the other hand, we only consider equal-time correlation and coherence functions in the following.
-The time-dependence can be easily recovered with the field operator $\hat{\psi}_{\lambda}(\boldsymbol{r},t)$ in the Heisenberg picture or with time-varying quantum states in the Schr{\"o}dinger picture.
+The time dependence can be easily recovered with the field operator $\hat{\psi}_{\lambda}(\boldsymbol{r},t)$ in the Heisenberg picture or with time-varying quantum states in the Schr{\"o}dinger picture.

 We now propose a new correlation function corresponding to the photonic helicity density,